 Each of these defendants might bear a different percentage of fault from the others and have a different insurer.
 This is just one reason it’s a good idea to consult an experienced truck accident lawyer if you’re the victim of a truck brake failure accident.
 Your lawyer can pursue the complex claims process on your behalf while you focus on your recovery.

 What to Do If Your Claim Is Denied

 Because truck crash claims generally involve serious injuries, high medical bills, and significant lost income due to long recovery periods, they are the most likely to be denied by truck insurance companies.
 The insurer’s top priority is to save money for the company’s shareholders.
 It does so by disputing and denying expensive claims and offering quick low settlements to keep the company profitable.
 You should not accept or even consider the company’s first offer without consulting a truck accident attorney.

 The insurance company can have a team of lawyers who will look for reasons to deny claims or offer unfairly low awards.
 If you don’t have an attorney to represent you, the insurer may not take you seriously because you’re not likely to file a suit and go up against the company on your own in court.
-If, however, you have an attorney on your side, the defendant’s attitude is likely to change because there is now a threat of a lawsuit and an expensive court case the insurer would prefer to avoid.
-It is thus more likely to negotiate with you in good faith if you have legal counsel.
+If, however, you have an attorney on your side, the defendant’s attitude may change because there is now a threat of a lawsuit and an expensive court case the insurer would prefer to avoid.
 Your attorney can help you to fight for fair compensation in many ways: